csc530/vuebulma/docs/getting_started.md

 ### Import the library

-This is not the recommended approach as many of the IDE code hints (don't seem to be) aren't available.
+This is not the recommended approach as many of IDE code hints (don't seem to be) aren't available.

 ```js
 import {createApp} from 'vue';